pytorch/torchchat/README.md

 2. Rename the downloaded AAR file to `executorch.aar` and move the file to `torchchat/edge/android/torchchat/app/libs/`.
 You may need to create directory `torchchat/edge/android/torchchat/app/libs/` if it does not exist.

 3. Push the model and tokenizer file to your device.
-You can find the model file called `llama3.1.pte` in the current `torchchat` directory and the tokenizer file at `$(python3 torchchat.py where llama3.1)/tokenizer.model` path.
+You can find the model file called `llama3.1.pte` in the current `torchchat` directory and the tokenizer file at `$(torchchat where llama3.1)/tokenizer.model` path.
     ```
     adb shell mkdir -p /data/local/tmp/llama
     adb push <model.pte> /data/local/tmp/llama